Skip to Content

 Equipment Used

 I avoid recommending specific brands of kit unless I think that it will make a tangible difference to the recipe.
-If you have any questions feel free to shout up in the comments section.
+But if you have any questions, feel free to shout up in the comments section.

 • Wok, I use a large carbon steel wok.